BFF defines Black feminisms as:

 - Racial gendered capitalism is a threat to all Black people

-- Disrupting and undoing patriarchy is a long game but it is urgent that we begin today
+- Disrupting and undoing patriarchy is a long game but we must begin today

 - Transformation of self, community, and society is required for Black feminist solutions to be actualized